speakez-llc/dotnetonlinux/content/post/total_recall_last_straw.md

 ## Recall (Re)enters the chat

 Recall was described as a device-specific feature for the new Snapdragon Elite ARM processors from Qualcomm.
-That's already been proven to not be the case, so the question remains whether Microsoft will force this onto all Windows 11 desktops.
-Setting that aside for now, the feature can be summarized as a capture of your desktop every few seconds and processing with optical character recognition and other machine learning tasks in order to extract a semantic context from each screen.
+That's already been shown to **not** be the case, so the question remains whether Microsoft will force this onto all Windows 11 desktops.
+Setting that aside for now, the feature can be summarized as an image capture of your desktop every few seconds and processing with optical character recognition and other machine learning tasks in order to extract a semantic context from each screen.
 All the information it captures is then placed in a SQLite database on the system to centralize all of the user's activities.
 The purported "benefit" of this is to allow the user to go back in time and see what they might have been doing at a given point.

 But of course they say nothing to the potential _unintended_ harms that could emerge.

 {{< ext-link-card "https://www.forbes.com/sites/quickerbettertech/2024/06/09/business-tech-roundup-expert-microsoft-windows-ai-recall-a-security-disaster/" >}}

-So, if you looked at Recall on its own and decided *that* was enough to motivate you to look at moving off of WindowsOS altogether, this article will likely have only reinforced that decision.
-Microsoft will back-walk their happy talk and continue to move the goalposts, just as they did with "productivity scores" and Cortana.
+So, if you looked at Recall on its own and decided *that* was enough to motivate you to look at moving off of Windows altogether, this article will likely only reinforce that decision. it's to be expected that Microsoft will back-walk their happy talk and continue to move the goalposts, just as they did with "productivity scores" and Cortana.

 But the risks to both people's online identity _and_ personal safety are real.
 The brief except in the video below captures the essence of the very tangible risks that Recall presents to certain users.